“I am Constantly amazed at the clarity and vividness of colors now.”– Jane L. – Advanced lens & Laser Cataract Surgery Patient

 There is no single objective test to determine the need for cataract surgery.
 The final decision to have cataract surgery is always made by the patient, and it depends on how much the decreased vision from the cataract is bothersome.

-Los Angeles Cataract Surgeon, Dr. Maloney will always explain your status and options to you clearly and let you make your own decision about when to have cataract surgery.
+Los Angeles Cataract Surgeon, Dr. Shamie will always explain your status and options to you clearly and let you make your own decision about when to have cataract surgery.

 If you are considering cataract removal surgery, here are some factors that you should think about: